ashokitschool/DevOps-Documents/Jenkins+Docker+K8S.md

 **Note: We should be able to see EKS cluster nodes here.**

-# Step - 10 : Create Jenkins CI Pipeline #
+# Step - 10 : Create Jenkins CI Job #

 - **Stage-1 : Clone Git Repo** <br/>
 - **Stage-2 : Build** <br/>